 Human Subject Research Policy

 Because it is morally and ethically imperative that the rights and freedoms of the individual be honored and protected throughout research activities, UW-Parkside has filed formal assurances with the Department of Health and Human Services (HHS) that the university will furnish those protections, to the best of its ability.
 This assurance involves any activity conducted by the university or its agents, including faculty, staff, or students.
-The procedures adopted by the UW-Parkside Human Subjects Committee (HSC) are designed to achieve that goal and to implement those assurances.
-At the same time, it is imperative to avoid unnecessary impediments to the conduct of legitimate research and the procedures also seek to serve that goal.
+The procedures adopted by the UW-Parkside Institutional Review Board (IRB) are designed to achieve that goal and to implement those assurances.
+At the same time, it is imperative to avoid unnecessary impediments to the conduct of legitimate research, and the procedures also seek to serve that goal.

 The assurances and procedures pertain solely to research involving human subjects.
-The relevant federal guidelines, 45 CFR 46 (Rev. March 8, 1983), define "research" as "a systematic investigation designed to develop or contribute to generalizable knowledge."
-The same guidelines define "human subject" as "a living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the person, or (2) identifiable private information."
-Any activity which might reasonably be construed as satisfying these definitions and which is performed in any sense under the aegis of UW-Parkside is subject to the jurisdiction of the HSC and to its adopted procedures.
+The relevant federal guidelines, 45 CFR 46 (Rev. July 19, 2018), define "research" as "a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge."
+The same guidelines define "human subject" as "a living individual about whom an investigator (whether professional or student) conducting research: (I) obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or (II obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens."
+Any activity which might reasonably be construed as satisfying these definitions and which is performed in any sense under the aegis of UW-Parkside is subject to the jurisdiction of the IRB and to its adopted procedures.